-What’s a good DAT score?
-What’s the average DAT score?
-When considering your DAT score goal, it’s always wise to look at average scores at the schools to which you’re applying.
-For starters, though, here is what you need to know about your DAT score:
+When considering your DAT score goal, it’s wise to look at the average scores for the schools you are conidering applying to in order to understand what is a good or average DAT Score.
+For starters, though, here is what you need to know about your DAT score.

 The DAT is scored on a 1 to 30 scale.
 For each section of the test, the actual number of multiple-choice questions you answer correctly per section is your raw score.
 All multiple-choice questions are worth the same amount—one raw point—and there’s no penalty for incorrect answers.
 That means you should always fill in an answer for every question whether you have time to fully invest in that question or not.
 Never let time run out on any section without filling in an answer for every question.